bronwenfpugh/bron-repo/equipment-selection-proto.md

 Create a webapp for residential HVAC contractors that matches users' ServiceTitan pricebook equipment to the home's Manual J load using equipment nominal output (in tons for ACs and heat pumps, and in BTUs for furnaces and boilers).
 Users can further filter their pricebook equipment by brand, equipment type (furnace, AC, heat pump, boiler, or furnace+AC), staging (single, two, variable), system type (heating, cooling, heating & cooling), distribution type (ducted, ductless, hydronic, mixed), AFUE for furnaces if available, and cabinet size if available.

 ## User Stories
-- As a user, I want to filter the equipment in my ServiceTitan pricebook so that I see only my equipment that matches the job's Manual J load.
+- As a user, I want to filter the equipment in my ServiceTitan pricebook so that I see only my equipment that matches the job's Manual J load and my custom criteria.
-- As a user, I want simple guidance about how to adjust output sizes for my climate.
+- As a user, I want simple, customized guidance about how to size and select equipment.

 ## Implementation Phases
 ### Phase 1: Filter on Nominal tonnage